Batganga/LNATS/GitCoin_Campaign.md

 4) Focusing on the global economy as a whole allows the platform to cover a wide range of different topics, how do you plan to manage the workload?

 5) How are you going to distribute publications, manifests and market reports?

+Other than weekly updates and revised transcripts each project has taken its own direction in terms of their own campaign.
+The alumni associates along with BitFwd professionals are a group of working entrepreneurs subject blockchain technology and cryptocurrencies.

+Each of them with their own projects and unique backgrounds.